KarlThimm/IOT-Vas/README.md

 4) A status of 202 is returned in the console meaning the request was accepted and is being processed

 Start Task working, now need to view progress

+Right now scans are being queued and then start running, but are getting stuck at 2% completion.